 When performing sound editing tasks, it can be useful to chop up a sound sample into different layers.
 For example, when performing a lip-sync, only a single view of the various mouth positions for a character can exist on one layer.
-Therefore, if you want to have a character turn its head from a profile view to a three-quarter view and have mouth position changes to fit with the sound sample from these two different views, you would need to cut up the sound samples needed for the profile view mouth positions on one layer and the sound samples needed for the profile view mouth positions on one layer and the sound samples needed for the profile view mouth positions on one layer and the sound samples needed for the three-quarter view.
+Therefore, if you want to have a character turn its head from a profile view to a three-quarter view and have mouth position changes to fit with the sound sample from these two different views, you would need to cut up the sound samples needed for the profile view mouth positions on one layer and the sound samples needed for the three-quarter view on another.